Thunderbirds: Giants of the Sky

 The Sky Still Watches

 On rare occasions, reports still drift in.
 A pilot over Alaska spots a “plane-sized” bird circling a glacier.
 A hiker in Washington swears a shadow passed overhead that blocked out the sun.
-Farmers in the Midwest find enormous tracks in soft soil that no known bird could have made.
+Farmers in the Midwest claim to find enormous tracks in soft soil that no known bird could have made.

 Whether myth or misidentification, faith or fossil memory, the Thunderbird remains a living legend—an echo of the ancient world beating its wings against the boundaries of belief.